kmehltretter82/frama-c-linux/INSTALL.md

 1. `opam switch create frama-c ocaml-base-compiler.4.13.1`
    to create a compatible opam switch
 1. `opam pin . -n` to pin to the latest development version
-1. `opam install --deps-only` will fetch and build all relevant dependencies
+1. `opam install --deps-only .` will fetch and build all relevant dependencies

 #### Compilation